sass/sass/doc-src/SASS_CHANGELOG.md

 * Properly handle `--sourcemap=none` with `--update`.

+* Silence "template deleted" notifications for templates that weren't being watched.

 * Top-level control structures can assign to global variables without needing `!global`.
 Variables first defined in these structures will still be local without `!global`.